nzupp/SLiM-Gym/README.md

 Gymnasium wrapper for SLiM 4 simulator enabling reinforcement learning for population genetics

 ## Quick start guide
 SLiM-Gym can be quickly downloaded through the command `pip install slim_gym`.
 This will download nearly all the content needed to use SLiM-Gym- but is notably lacking one important executable: SLiM!
-We suggest users reference the detailed instructions in the SLiM manual availabe at the Messer Lab website: https://messerlab.org/slim/, and ensure teh slim.exe is available either in the global path or the working directory.
-Future iterations of this documentation may include more detail on this section but for now we will assume you have access to SLiM.
+We suggest users reference the detailed instructions in the SLiM manual availabe at the Messer Lab website: https://messerlab.org/slim/, and ensure the `slim.exe` is available either in the user's global path or the working directory.

 From here, using SLiM-Gym on the established environments becomes rather trivial.
 If you want to get started immediately, you can import slim_gym and run an algorithm that will walk through the simulation, choosing random actions: